Our board of directors

 Compensation disclosure statements

-As required by the Financial Administration Act, under a Treasury Board Directive, Legal Aid BC discloses board remuneration annually: 2023/24 Board Remuneration Disclosure Statement.
+As required by the Financial Administration Act, under a Treasury Board Directive, Legal Aid BC discloses board remuneration annually: 2024/25 Board Remuneration Disclosure Statement (PDF).

 Our board members